 - Running on the Spot vs. Running

 - Running on the Spot vs. the Treadmill

 - Risks of Running on the Spot

-Alternatively, if you’re already aware of the plethora of advantages associated with both running holistically and on the spot, and are looking to take it to the next level, then perhaps one of our formally accredited personal training courses is the next step on your fitness journey!
+Alternatively, if you’re already aware of the plethora of advantages associated with both running holistically and on the spot, and are looking to take it to the next level, then perhaps personal training diploma is the next step on your fitness journey!

 Or, if you’re not sure quite yet, download our FREE prospectus, and learn more about what we offer, and how it could be right for you!

 Get Expert Tips on Starting a Running Coach Business!

 What is Running on the Spot?

 Before we delve into running on the spot benefits, let’s first establish what running on the spot is.